Russia's war on Ukraine latest: Casualties mount in Donetsk | Law-Order

 Russia's war on Ukraine latest: Casualties mount in Donetsk

-* Russia's defence ministry said on Sunday its forces had killed more than 220 Ukrainian service members over the past 24 hours in the Donetsk direction. * Three civilians were killed in Russian shelling of Kherson in southern Ukraine on Saturday, Zelenskiy said, denouncing what he called "brutal terrorist attacks" by pro-Moscow units.
+* Russia's foreign ministry said on Sunday that Russian representatives had not yet taken part in negotiations on extending the Black Sea grain deal.
+CHURCH, DIPLOMACY, WEAPONS * Ukraine's punitive actions against a branch of the Orthodox church linked to Russia are part of a drive to achieve "spiritual independence", Zelenskiy said.

-Ukraine and Russia both claimed high casualties in Ukraine's Donetsk region as they fight for Bakhmut, with Kyiv fending off unabating attacks and a small river that bisects the town now marking the new front line.
+Ukrainian forces faced relentless Russian attacks on Bakhmut in its eastern Donetsk region, with both sides reporting mounting enemy casualties as they battled across a small river that bisects the ruined town that now marks the front line.
 FIGHTING IN BAKHMUT, KHERSON

 * Ukrainian President Volodymyr Zelenskiy said Russian forces had suffered more than 1,100 dead in the past few days fighting along the Bakhmut section of the frontline.
 Russian forces also sustained 1,500 "sanitary losses" - soldiers wounded badly enough to keep them out of further action, he added. * Russia's defence ministry said on Sunday its forces had killed more than 220 Ukrainian service members over the past 24 hours in the Donetsk direction.

-* Three civilians were killed in Russian shelling of Kherson in southern Ukraine on Saturday, Zelenskiy said, denouncing what he called "brutal terrorist attacks" by pro-Moscow units. * The head of Russia's Wagner mercenary force, which has led the assault on Bakhmut, said his army will begin to reboot once the city was captured.
+* The head of Russia's Wagner mercenary force, which has led the assault on Bakhmut, said his army will begin to reboot once the city was captured.
 "In particular, we will start recruiting new people from the regions," Yevgeny Prigozhin said in a clip posted on Telegram channels associated with Wagner.
+GRAIN DEAL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)